inetum-orleans/docker-devbox-ddb/docs/faq.md

     Run `ddb --clear-cache configure` or `rm -Rf ~/.docker-devbox/cache`.

-??? question "ddb fails to run with message: `version 'GLIBC_2.38' not found`"
+??? question "ddb fails to run with message: `version 'GLIBC_2.35' not found`"

     It seems you are running an old, unsupported linux distribution, like Ubuntu 16.04.

-    You should either install ddb from pip, revert to a previous version from [github release page](https://github.com/inetum-orleans/docker-devbox-ddb/releases), or upgrade your distribution.
+    Currently, ddb works on ubuntu 22.04 or equivalent, using glibc 2.35 or higher.
+    You may also have luck installing ddb from pip if your distribution can run a supported python version.

+??? question "What to do in case of a `ddb self-update` failure ?"
+    Starting from version 3.1.0, ddb creates a `ddb.old` backup file in the installation directory (usually `~/.docker-devbox/bin`), before upgrading to a higher version.

-    To manually install (or restore) a specific version, you can run the following command:
+    You can restore it by running the following command:

     ```bash
-    curl -L -o ~/.docker-devbox/bin/ddb https://github.com/inetum-orleans/docker-devbox-ddb/releases/download/v2.0.1/ddb-linux && chmod +x ~/.docker-devbox/bin/ddb
+    mv ~/.docker-devbox/bin/ddb.old ~/.docker-devbox/bin/ddb
     ```

+    Otherwise you may also install a specific version of ddb by using the command below:

+    ```bash
+    curl -L -o ~/.docker-devbox/bin/ddb https://github.com/inetum-orleans/docker-devbox-ddb/releases/download/v3.0.2/ddb-linux && chmod +x ~/.docker-devbox/bin/ddb
+    ```

+    You may also download one of the release from the [github release page](https://github.com/inetum-orleans/docker-devbox-ddb/releases) manually and place it in the installation directory.